Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Methodology

+Eq.(\ref{eq-3-8})-Eq.(\ref{eq-3-8-2}) naturally lead to the GRU network in Figs.~\ref{fig1} and~\ref{fig2}.
+By substituting the obtained proposal distribution $q(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ into Eq.(\ref{eq-3-2}), the approximate partition function $\hat{Z}_{\bar{S};\mathbf{x}_S}$ can be obtained.
+This partition function is then incorporated into Eq.(\ref{eq-3-1}) to derive the conditional probability density $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ based on the EBM.
+Finally, substituting $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ into Eq.(\ref{eq-3-0}) yields an approximate expression for the contribution function $v(S)$.
+These derivations provide the foundation for estimating the desired quantities using EmSHAP.
+With the proposal distribution $q(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ determined, the loss function of EmSHAP can be established according to the maximum likelihood criterion.

+Here ${\Theta}$ is the parameter set.
 Using the GRU network structure in Fig.~\ref{fig2}, the conditional densities for any combination of $\mathbf{x}_{\bar{S}}$ given $\mathbf{x}_S$ can be obtained so that a single model can estimate all the conditional densities and repetitive operation of conditional density estimations can be avoided.

-In addition, the difference in the variance of the data sampled from the proposal conditional distribution and the true conditional distribution has an explicit expression.
-Specifically, the data sampled from the true conditional distribution has the following variance,